 Everybody knew that it would be a busy few months.
 But the sheer scale of the demand was extraordinary.
 Last week, the Council of Mortgage Lenders confirmed that there were 45,000 buy-to-let loans handed out to landlords in March, up by 142% year-on-year.
 The value of buy-to-let loans was up by even more, 163% year-on-year.

-Buy-to-let loans weren’t the only mortgages in hot pursuit in March.
-Bridging lenders – whose loans are often an option for landlords who need to act quickly – also saw an inevitable surge in interest.
+Buy-to-let loans weren’t the only mortgages in high demand in March.
+Bridging lenders – who tend to work with landlords who need to act quickly – also saw an inevitable surge in interest.
 We had our own record month in March, writing £50m of bridging loans, and many other bridging lenders fared well, providing loans at a speed that traditional lenders couldn’t match.

 However, the early signs are encouraging that demand from professional landlords will continue.
 There are still plenty of opportunities for professional landlords to expand their portfolios, as amateur and accidental landlords exit the market, and demand for rental properties is not going to go away.